Wandalen/wTools/module/core/former/plan.md

 Refactor the `former_for_enum` function in `former_meta/src/derive_former/former_enum.rs` to improve readability, maintainability, and testability.
 Extract the logic for handling each distinct variant case (Unit, Tuple(0/N), Struct(0/N)) into its own dedicated handler function within a new submodule (`former_meta/src/derive_former/former_enum/`).
 Ensure the refactoring adheres strictly to the documented "Enum Variant Handling Rules" and passes all relevant tests.
 Fix any existing test failures in the `former` crate as a prerequisite.

+**Refactoring Principles:**

+*   **Reuse Existing Patterns:** All refactoring steps must prioritize reusing existing code structures, helper functions, and patterns already present within the `former_meta` crate and the broader `former` ecosystem (`macro_tools`, `former_types`).
+*   **Minimal Necessary Changes:** Implement the context struct refactoring by making only the essential modifications to achieve the goal.
+Avoid unnecessary restructuring or logic changes within the handlers beyond adapting them to use the context struct.

 **Enum Variant Handling Rules (Specification):**

 *   **`#[scalar]` Attribute:**